Take your impact-driven business to the next level!

-To be eligible for the Halcyon Flagship Residential Fellowship, your venture:
+To be eligible for this fellowship, your venture:

 - Must be an original idea of the applicant(s)

-- Must be early stage (you are too far along to benefit from Halcyon’s fellowships is your venture is earning $500,000 USD in annual recurring revenue)
+- Must be proof of concept stage (you are too far along to benefit from Halcyon’s fellowships is your venture is earning $500,000 USD in annual recurring revenue)

 - Must be an independent or autonomous venture that is not under the direction of an existing organization